 You will need to fill in a form for us with some personal information, and send us a scanned copy of the identity page of your passport (preferably in colour) and then we will apply for your visa for you once your funds have arrived in Bhutan.
 Visas are usually authorised in the month before your trip, so long as funds have been received in full at that point.

-If you come in overland the process is similar and you need advance authorisation of your visa in the same way.
+If you come in overland the process is similar and you need advance clearance of your visa in the same way.
 Your actual visa will be stamped in your passport when you arrive at the border at Phuntsholing or Samdrup Jongkhar.